vandosant/language-app/README.md

 language-app
 ============
 + Learn Portuguese!
-You can (eventually) learn with vocabulary, flashcards, and translation features.
+You can learn with vocabulary and translation features.

 Development
 ===========